NenadWritesDocs/docosaurus_nenad/my-website/blog/exploring_custom_writing_instructions.md

 the custom instructions file can ensure the Copilot generated output follows your style guide.
 The style guide is like sourdough bread starter.
 You need to feed it from time to time (by adding more rules and examples and removing those no longer necessary) and it is best when you share it with others.

-As with any other AI related use case, ensure that the final review is conducted by a carbon based human who runs on coffee and chocolate.
+As with any other AI related use case, ensure that the final review is conducted by a carbon-based lifeform which runs on coffee and chocolate.